Adamancia Vault

 It only sees the browser it's installed in.
 A desktop app — or the same site opened in a different browser — is outside its reach.
 That's exactly the gap the Mac app fills.

-The other half runs as native programs outside any browser.
-There are builds for macOS and Windows that enforce blocks at the system level, plus a Safari blocker for Apple's own browser — together they cover the ground a single browser add-on can't.
+The other half lives outside your web browser.
+There are versions for macOS and Windows that keep distracting apps out of the way, plus a Safari tool for Apple's browser - together they cover more of your day.

 macOS & Windows — block whole apps